frankchang1000/ShooterStopper/README.md

 Before beginning installation, ShooterStopper wants to ensure the privacy of our users and want to highlight that we detect **objects rather than people.**

 ## Accomplishments 🎆
 As school shootings have been a major conflict this decade, we are proud to face this problem with an efficent and working method.
-We are pleased with our AI training and it's result displaying how simular the item detected from a camera is to an weapon.
+We are pleased with our AI training and with our model we were able to detect items instantly and ShooterStopper could show how simular an item detected from a camera is to an weapon.

 We also take pride in implementing **CockroachDB's** database in our project.